Postgraduate Course: Introducing Biblical Hebrew (PG) (BIST11026)

 Student Learning Experience Information:

 The course has three class sessions each week in which the grammatical concepts are explained and put to use in exercises.
 A further weekly tutorial consolidates the previous week's learning.
 The tutorial session includes a brief quiz each week to test understanding of recently covered grammar points, and the quality of vocabulary acquisition.
 All four sessions provide ample opportunity for immediate feedback and practising the 'oral' aspects of the language.
+A cumulative mid semester test provides a helpful checkpoint, as well as giving practice in the kind of assessment faced in the final exam.

 Entry Requirements (not applicable to Visiting Students)